jbprek/KubeWorks/CKAD/dgkanatsios/CKAD-exercises1.22/c.application_deployment_and_build.md

 ### D2 Rollout strategy
 In namespace d2
-1. Create a deployment named nginx using image nginx 1.18.0  with 8 replicas and ensure that no less that 2 replicas are alive during rollout
+1. Create a deployment named nginx using image nginx 1.18.0  with 5 replicas.
+Use proportional scaling and ensure that no less that 3 replicas are alive during rollout and that up to 10 replicas can exist during deployment rollout transitions.
+Also ensure that history is maintained for no more than 10 rollouts.
 2. Set image of the deployment to 1.19.8 and ensure smooth transition
 <details><summary>show</summary>
 <p>